How to create an employee training plan: 7 steps + template

 Product training is often broken down according to the different needs of employees grouped by role, since not everyone requires the same level of detail.
 However, it is good for all employees to have a general understanding of the products the company makes.

-For office staff who don't deal directly with customers, such as HR and accounting employees, a short overview built into the onboarding process may give them the level of detail they need.
-Salespeople must be able to speak to customers about products but may not need all the details.
-Technical support staff, on the other hand, may need detailed training so they understand the products in sufficient detail to answer specific questions from employees.
+For office staff who don't deal directly with customers, such as HR and accounting employees, a short overview built into the onboarding process might give them the level of detail they need.
+Salespeople must be able to speak to customers about products and, therefore, might need training beyond the basics without requiring all the details.
+Technical support staff, on the other hand, might need detailed training so they understand the products in sufficient detail to answer specific questions from employees.

 Leadership training

-Companies often develop a leadership program to support the development and growth of their current and future leaders.
-The employee learning plan may include items such as how to give feedback, coaching, and instruction on the systems used to view employee data, approve time cards and measure employee performance.
+Companies often develop leadership programs to support the development and growth of their current and future leaders.
+The employee learning plan could include items such as how to give feedback, coaching and instruction on the systems used to view employee data, approve time cards and measure employee performance.
 The learning plan will also be tailored to how the company wants its leaders to work, often taking into account the company's values, mission and business goals.

 Diversity and inclusion training

-A company may offer a diversity, equity and inclusion program to educate employees on how they are expected to interact with their peers, highlighting examples of conduct that won't be tolerated, such as sexual harassment or racial discrimination.
-The training plan may include a course that is generic to all employees, and courses specific to employees in certain roles who need additional training, such as those in recruiting or leadership positions.
+A company might offer a diversity, equity and inclusion program to educate employees on how they are expected to interact with their peers, highlighting examples of conduct that won't be tolerated, such as sexual harassment or racial discrimination.
+The training plan might include a course that is generic to all employees and courses specific to employees in certain roles who need additional training, such as those in recruiting or leadership positions.

 Soft skills training